FZJ-JSC/JUBE/docs/advanced.rst

   and doesn't support inter-node communication.
 That's why the parallelisation is limited to a single shared memory compute node.
 * Be considerate when working on a multi-user system with shared resources.
-  The parallel feature of JUBE can easily exploid a whole compute node.
+  The parallel feature of JUBE can easily exploit a whole compute node.